-- Consider a or not b and c - How should this be evaluated? - The order of precedence, from high to low, is not, and, or. - This statement is equivalent to (a or ((not b) and c)) - Since most people don't memorize the the Boolean precedence rules, use parentheses to prevent confusion.
+- Consider a or not b and c - How should this be evaluated? - The order of precedence, from high to low, is not, and, or. - This statement is equivalent to (a or ((not b) and c)) - Since most people don't memorize the Boolean precedence rules, use parentheses to prevent confusion.

-- To test for the co-location of two points, we could use an and. - if p1.getX() == p2.getX() and p2.getY() == p1.getY(): points are the same else: points are different - The entire condition will be true only when both of the simpler conditions are true.
+- To test for the co-location of two points, we could use an and. - - # points are different - The entire condition will be true only when both of the simpler conditions are true.